middlebury/middlebury-script-lab/_sections/faq.md

 ---

-### Do you ask for proof of citizenship/residency?
+### AM I required to provide proof of citizenship/residency?

 No, we will take you at your word  that you satisfy the requirement.
 We cannot make visa arrangements or offer support if you are not a US citizen or permanent resident.